Information for Applications for fellowship

 - have the opportunity to undertake a secondment in the non-academic sector in Ireland or another EU member state during their fellowship for up to 2 months.

-The third and final call to this programme will be in late August 2018.
-It will seek applications for twelve month fellowships to commence on 1 October 2019, finishing on 30 September 2020.
+It is anticipated that the third and final call to this programme will open on the 20th of August 2018 closing on the 19th of October 2018.
+This call will seek applications for twelve month fellowships to commence on 1 October 2019, finishing on 30 September 2020.

 WHO CAN APPLY?